Doug Weight: Playing career

+At the age of two, Wright recalled that his father put skates on him at the arena in St. Clair Shores, Michigan on the suggestion from a doctor to help straighten his legs, as Weight had a childhood condition that meant he had to wear braces on his legs.

 As a youth, Weight played in the 1983 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.
 He graduated in 1989 from Notre Dame High School in Harper Woods, Michigan.
 He was drafted by the Bloomfield Jets of the North American Junior Hockey League (now known as the NAHL).
 Weight led the NAJHL in scoring and was recruited by Lake Superior State University.

 Weight played two years in the NCAA with LSSU from 1989 to 1991.
-He was drafted by the New York Rangers in the 1990 NHL Entry Draft with their second pick, 34th overall.
+He was drafted by the New York Rangers in the 1990 NHL entry draft with their second pick, 34th overall.
 After completing his second year with his college team, he played a single playoff game with the Rangers in 1991, then split time between the Rangers and their AHL affiliate the Binghamton Rangers.
 He played 65 games with the Rangers in his first full NHL season, 1992–93, before being traded to the Edmonton Oilers for forward Esa Tikkanen.

 Weight played eight and a half seasons with the Oilers, secluding a stint with SB Rosenheim of the German Elite League (DEL) during the shortened 1994–95 NHL season, serving as their captain from 1999 to 2001.
 It was as an Oiler that he led Edmonton to five consecutive playoff appearances and scored a personal-best 104 points during the 1995–96 season.
 Due to Edmonton's financial situation, Weight was traded on July 1, 2001 to the St. Louis Blues, along with Michel Riesen, for forwards Marty Reasoner and Jochen Hecht, and defenseman Jan Horáček.
 In 2023, he was inducted into the Edmonton Oilers Hall of Fame.